Yorshka-Vermilion/Yorshka-Vermilion/README.md

 :office: I'm working at Kielce University of Technology as Lecturer

-:mortar_board: I graduated with honors in computer science from the Kielce University of Technology in 2022.
+:mortar_board: I graduated with honors in computer science from the Kielce University of Technology in 2022 and my master's thesis has won reward for the best thesis in IT in region.

 :book: I'm instrested in games development, machine learning, modeling and animation.

 :+1: I enjoy working in C++, Unreal Engine and Python (exclusively ML).
-You can check out some of my work via "pinned" section below.
+You can check out some of my work in the table below.

 :email: You can reach me via [EMAIL](mailto:proarc98@gmail.com)